ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ingress/ingress-with-ssl-discovery/ingress-with-ssl-discovery-via-host.md

 Visit the AWS console and verify the resources created by AWS Load Balancer Controller.

 You'll notice that the certificate is attached to the load balancer created by the ingress.
-We didn't specify the certificate ARN in the ingress manifest, yet it was attached to the load balancer due to SSL discovery via the host field in the ingress.
+We didn't specify the certificate `ARN` in the ingress manifest, yet it was attached to the load balancer due to SSL discovery via the `host` field in the ingress rules.

 ## Step 5: Add Record in Route53